attic-stuff/runtile-for-gamemaker/README.md

 **rule 3**: mutated tiles also must come in a specific order, ``index + (varieties * tile count)``. that is to say, if you want a random variation on tile 2 in a 16-tile set, then the tiles for that type need to be at index 2, 18, 34, 40, etc etc.

+**rule 4**: to see an example on how it works, download and check out the yyz.

 ### the tile layouts

 | example                                                      | what's up                                                    |